-Property, Plant and Equipment (PPE), and Investment properties represent the largest asset values on the Council's balance sheet.
+Property, Plant and Equipment (PPE) and Investment Properties represent the largest asset values on the Council's balance sheet.
 These assets are initially measured at cost and then revalued to fair value (determined by the amount that would be paid for the asset in its existing use) on a 5 year rolling basis.
 This is carried out by an internal valuer and is based on a number of complex assumptions.
 Annually assets are assessed to identify whether there is any indication of impairment.
-The introduction of IFRS13 Fair Value Measurement in 2015/16 will impact on Investment Property accounting.